kdheepak/panvimdoc/doc/panvimdoc.md

 <!-- panvimdoc-ignore-end -->
 ```

-may cause the rest of your document to be ignored.
+because it may cause the rest of your document to be ignored.
 Do this instead:

 ```
 <!-- panvimdoc-ignore-start -->